bildpunkt/suguri/README.md

   _Example:_ `!setup`
 * `rolename` adds `rolename` to the user sending it, requires the role to exist beforehand, so be sure to run `!setup`.
 Running the same command again will remove the specified role from the user.
   _Example:_ `!Cool Kids`
+* `ready` adds or removes the `Ready for Match` role from yourself, which is mentionable and hoisted, so you can quickly talk to users that are ready to play!

 ## License